m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Algebraic data types

-Algebraic data types, also named sum/product types or discriminate unions, are a concept in functional programming languages to represent data structures by composing them with other types.
+Algebraic data types, also named sum/product types or discriminate unions, are a concept in functional programming languages for representing data structures by composing them with other types.

 An example for this is the AST of our parser example.
 The AST is a data structure consisting of nodes with the `OR`, `AND`, `NOT` or `VALUE` type.

-With support of algebraic data structure we could write the AST much more concisely as we can see in following example.
+With support of algebraic data types we could write the AST much more concisely, as we can see in following example.

 ```typescript
 type Or = { lhs: Node, rhs: Node };